 Why Does Gentle Parenting Work?

-Gentle parenting is thought to be successful, because it “meets children where they’re at” developmentally versus expecting them to master skills that even some adults can’t get right!
-When we can meet a child where they’re at, we acknowledge that their behaviors are what is expected based on their brain development, which means that we need to address those behaviors in a way that makes the most sense to the child.
+Gentle parenting is thought to be successful because it “meets children where they’re at” developmentally versus expecting them to master skills that even some adults can’t get right!
+When we can meet a child where they’re at, we acknowledge that their behaviors are what is expected based on their brain development.
+This means that we need to address those behaviors in a way that makes the most sense to the child.

-Rather than pathologizing “bad behavior,” it acknowledges that children behave in ways that just make sense given their needs in that moment.
-Parents ask themselves, “what is my child trying to communicate to me in this moment?”
-For example, a child who is screaming in a busy grocery store may be feeling overwhelmed by the chaotic environment, is hungry or tired, or might be needing reassurance from his/her parent that they are safe.
+Rather than pathologizing “bad behavior,” it acknowledges that children behave in ways that just make sense given their needs at that moment.
+With this approach, parents ask themselves, “what is my child trying to communicate to me at this moment?”
+For example, a child who is screaming in a busy grocery store may be feeling overwhelmed by the chaotic environment, is hungry or tired, or might be needing reassurance from his/her parents that they are safe.

-Although some would look at this behavior as simply unacceptable, gentle parenting suggests that there is always a logical reason why children act the way they do and when we can find out “why” we can support them better through that unwanted behavior, which ultimately builds mutual trust and respect!
+Although some would look at this behavior as simply unacceptable, gentle parenting suggests that there is always a logical reason why children act the way they do.
+When we can find out “why,” we can support them better through that unwanted behavior, which ultimately builds mutual trust and respect!